-Ever efficient, Romans adapted Greek figural sculpture as well.
-Original Greek bronzes were collected by Romans; in fact, much of what we consider to be Greek statuary is usually Roman copies—the original Greek bronzes were melted down to make weapons long ago.
+Ever efficient, Romans adapted Greek figural sculpture as well (you've seen many Roman copies of Greek originals in the Greek galleries).
 How can you tell the difference between Greek and Roman figures?
-Romans couldn’t conquer the world nude and barefoot.
+Romans couldn’t conquer the world nude and barefoot!
 They are usually wearing their sandals, and clothes.

 *Galleries 410-423 encompass myriad Roman arts, including lifelike portrait busts of emperors Augustus, Tiberius, Trajan, Hadrian and Marcus Aurelius, coins, mosaics, and other items.
 But the real treasures here are the historical figures that gaze down as you walk through the assembly of Romans in the Daru Gallery (406).

-Julius Caesar, who conquered Europe, Egypt (and Cleopatra) only to be assassinated by his fellow senators, surveys the assembly.
+As you enter the gallery, Julius Caesar, who conquered Europe, Egypt (and Cleopatra) only to be assassinated by his fellow senators, surveys the assembly.
 His death set in motion the series of events that led to the founding of the Roman Empire by his adoptive son, Augustus.
-And Caesar was immediately deified by his son, setting up the imperial rule of Augustus as divine rule (Augustus learned something from the Egyptians).
+Caesar was immediately deified by his son, setting up the imperial rule of Augustus as divine rule (Augustus learned something from the Egyptians).
 Caesar is the only one shown nude and barefoot, like a god.
-Look at his face, which is a little too wrinkled to match his body!
+Look at his realistic face, which is a little too wrinkled to match his much more idealized body!

 Nero stands as a young boy, draped in robes, a roll of papers in one hand.
 With the other hand he gestures as if to say “why me?”—one of the most infamous of Roman emperors, known for his excesses (fiddling why Rome was burning, designating his favorite horse a senator), his licentiousness (rumored to have slept with his mother and his niece) and his criminality (ordering the murder of his mother and other relatives).
 His reputation is being re-visited by historians today, though, who think that he might possibly have been the victim of “fake media” at the time, intended to overthrow his rule.
 Victim or victimizer?
 You can be the judge.